 were also present on the occasion.
 Officials of the Rohtas Fort received the guests.
 Gwang-Jo Kim showed keen interest in the fort and appreciated the rich and diverse heritage of Pakistan.
 He expressed UNESCO's commitment to continue supporting the government's protection effort of the World Heritage Sites in Pakistan and shared the idea that Rohtas Fort might be better preserved and protected if the community, local youths and school children living within the forth premise were involved and given the feeling of ownership.

 Video Interview of Director UNESCO Islamabad on Rohtas Fort

 |Gilgit-Baltistan: 16 September 2013: The ceremony of "UNESCO Asia-Pacific Award 2013 for Cultural Heritage Conservation" was held at the prestigious Khaplu Palace in Gilgit Baltistan to recognize the efforts of|

 Aga Khan Cultural Services Pakistan - winner of this year's award.
 The Director UNESCO Islamabad, Dr. Kozue Kay Nagata during the ceremony handed over a plaque to Mr. Abbas Khan the representative of Aga Khan Cultural Services Pakistan (AKCSP).
-At this occasion, Dr. Nagata applauded the efforts of those architects, designers, experts and individuals involved in reinstating the lost grandeur of Khaplu Palace, built in 1840s by Raja of Khaplu.
 Read more...